TrueBlue: History

 JetBlue launched TrueBlue in 2008.
 Under the original TrueBlue program, flights were worth two, four, or six points based on distance of the flights, and double points were awarded for flights booked online.

 In September 2009, JetBlue made changes to its TrueBlue program.
 In the new program, members receive three points for every dollar spent toward a flight, excluding taxes and fees, plus an additional three points for every dollar spent on a flight if booked online directly on the JetBlue.com website.
 Additional points are awarded if the member uses the Barclay's issued JetBlue Mastercard credit card to purchase the flight.
 The price of flights in points depend on the fare of the flight in U.S. dollars.

 The new program launched on November 9, 2009.

 In June 2013, JetBlue announced that TrueBlue points will never expire for any reason.

 TrueBlue points average a value of 1.24 ¢.

+In April 2026, JetBlue announced enhancements to its TrueBlue loyalty program, including the launch of paid TrueBlue Subscriptions and expanded redemption options for travel extras.
+The changes allowed members to earn points through monthly or annual subscription tiers.
+Members can redeem points for items such as seat assignments, checked bags, pet travel fees and priority access at select airports.